New Jersey’s Implied Consent Laws and Refusing Alcohol Testing

 A DWI may be harder to prove without a valid BAC measurement, but refusing a breath test will result in additional penalties for the driver.

-New Jersey's Implied Consent Law
+New Jersey's DWI Implied Consent Law Requires Drivers to Test

 New Jersey has an "implied consent" law that requires drivers who are lawfully arrested for driving while intoxicated to submit to an alcohol test.
 However, New Jersey's implied consent law is different than the laws of most states.